rancher/docs/content/rancher/v2.6/en/neuvector-integration/_index.md

 * Sometimes when the controllers are not ready, the NeuVector UI is not accessible from the Rancher UI.
 During this time, controllers will try to restart, and it takes a few minutes for the controllers to be active.

 * Container runtime is not auto-detected for different cluster types when installing the NeuVector chart.
+To work around this, you can specify the runtime manually.